Phallus duplicatus

 Phallus duplicatus (common name, netted stinkhorn or wood witch) is a species of fungus in the stinkhorn family.
-The bell-shaped to oval cap is green-brown, the cylindrical stalk is white.
-When mature the cap becomes sticky with a slimy green coating that attracts flies that disperse its spores, and it has a distinct, "netted" universal veil.
+The bell-shaped to oval cap is green-brown and the cylindrical stalk is white.
+When mature, the cap becomes sticky with a slimy green coating, which attracts flies that disperse its spores, and a distinct, "netted" universal veil.
+It often grows in public lawns, and can also be found in meadows.
 The fungus is edible when still in the "egg" stage, before the fruit body has expanded.
-It grows often in public lawns, and can also be found in meadows.

 Taxonomy

 The species was first described in 1811 by French botanist Louis Bosc.
 Synonyms include Dictyophora duplicata and Hymenophallus duplicatus.

 It is commonly known as the netted stinkhorn or the wood witch.